 Speaking from my experience (which is all that I know) I don't think I could have taken the photos I did, with one eye surveying the scene.
 When your weak eye is blinded, you're not in the moment.
 You're inside the photo you're making.

 It can be disconcerting for subjects, having someone whose eyes they can't see, staring at them through a lens.
 The typical right-eyed portrait photographer has their face showing, offering praise, and keeping their subjects engaged.

 The left-eyed photographer is basically creeping.
 You can't see our mouths when we're talking.
 That's if we talk at all!
 In the 2x3 world of ocular myopia that we are immersed in, having to speak is like coming out of a dream.

 Neither did it occur to me in 2010, when I got my first DSLR camera.
 I did a lot of street photography with it, for an architectural book that I published, on the subject of cycling in cities.
 In the haste of capturing people on bikes passing buildings, I could never figure out why my camera settings kept changing.
 I would be going along fine and then blem: some mad-arse colour setting or exposure compensation, would be ruining all of my photos.
-Now I know it was because, when shooting in landscape, my nose was pressing random back buttons.
+Having my left eye to the viewfinder, meant my nose was pressing random back buttons.